EthanHeilman/ethanheilman.github.io/x/31/post.md

 ## Future work

 To my shame, I haven't actually done the work to see if there is a Nash equilibrium between the missile and laser strategies although I know someone who has looked in it and may publish results later.
-It would be fun to do a continuous version of the game where people could submit missiles and laser strategies and create a leader board.
+It would be fun to do a continuous version of the game where people could submit missile and laser strategies and create a leader board.

 ## Final thoughts

 I've been playing around with this game off and on for a few years, with slightly different rules.
 If you find this game interesting shoot me an email and let me know what strategies worked for you.

 For a second opinion on the laser vs missile question with very different conclusions see Rocket Punk's math [Battle of the Spherical War Cows: Purple v Green](https://web.archive.org/web/20240427091547/http://www.rocketpunk-manifesto.com/2009/09/battle-of-spherical-war-cows-purple-v.html) and [Further Battles of the Spherical War Cows](https://web.archive.org/web/20240423065620/http://www.rocketpunk-manifesto.com/2009/09/further-battles-of-spherical-war-cows.html).
+Rocket Punk provides the following very approximate[^7] equation for the number of missiles a laser can destroy
+$$K = 1750 \times P \times D / (L \times V)$$

+The parameters are:

+- $K$ is number of incoming missiles (kinetics) the laser can destroy before one missile hits the lasers
+- $V$ is the closing rate of the of the missiles (km/s)
+- $P$ is beam power (megawatts)
+- $D$ mirror diameter (meters)
+- $L$ wavelength (nanometers)

+This equation determines the time it takes the missiles to reach the laser and then determines how many missiles the laser can hit before this time is up.
+Thus, if $K=4$ and you only launch $4$ missiles the laser is safe, but if you launch $5$ missiles, $4$ missiles are destroy and $1$ missile hits the laser.

+This equation does not consider the problem of hitting maneuvering missiles.
+This is a reasonable assumption for Rocket Punk to make to given particular missile and laser capabilities.
+For instance if a missile can't change its position more 10 meters within the latency imposed by light and the laser beam width is 10 meters then maneuvering provides no benefit to the missile.
+This implies you would need greater than ~1g acceleration[^5] at ~0.5 light seconds (~150,000km) or greater than 15,000g acceleration[^6] at 0.01648 light seconds (4,940km) for maneuvering to increase the missiles chance of surviving assuming a laser that can destroy missiles when its width is 10 meters.

+Thus, if maneuvering matters or not really comes down to the distance at which the missiles warhead is effective, the maneuvering acceleration of the missile and the effective range and power of the laser.

 [^0]: The missile has to be going very very fast.
 Whatever platform launches the missile has to be far enough away that the target ship can't just hit it with the laser prior to launching.
 Space is mostly empty and cool so a missile launch is going to visible to anyone looking[^2].
 Against a slow moving missile that is far away the best strategy for the ship to change course and prevent the missile from intercepting it.
 In aerial combat this is sometimes called a "kinematic defeat" of a missile and course changes to evade a missile is called "notching".
 As stated in [A Method of Increasing the Kinematic Boundary of Air-to-Air Missiles Using an Optimal Control Approach (2000)](https://apps.dtic.mil/sti/citations/ADA384590) a "missile's kinematic boundary can be described as the maximum theoretical range at which it can intercept a target."
 In space things are much worse for the missile since the missile must deal with high latency imposed by the huge distances between a ships change in course and when the missile learns about that change.
 The missile needs an enormous velocity advantage over the ship to launch far away and still get within a ship's kinematic boundary. ![Fig 4.10 from A Method of Increasing the Kinematic Boundary of Air-to-Air Missiles Using an Optimal Control Approach (2000)](figs/kboundry.png).

 [^1]: An implicit assumption I am making here is that missile can destroy the ship with the point defense laser while still being very far away from the ship.
 This is because if the missile needed to get as close as say 1 km away, the missile wouldn't stand a chance.
 Light travels 3 km in 10 microseconds, so the point defense laser would be using targeting information that is only 20 microseconds old.
 If the missile's warhead is say a [nuclear pumped x-ray laser](https://en.wikipedia.org/wiki/Nuclear_pumped_laser), or [nuclear shaped charges](https://en.wikipedia.org/wiki/Casaba-Howitzer) then the missile can detonate at extreme ranges (1000 km).
 Thus, the range at which the missile warhead if can destroy the less maneuverable ship would be greater than the range at which the laser can reliably always hit the missile.

 [^2]: " If the spacecraft are torchships, their thrust power is several terawatts.
 This means the exhaust is so intense that it could be detected from Alpha Centauri.
 By a passive sensor.
 The Space Shuttle's much weaker main engines could be detected past the orbit of Pluto.
 The Space Shuttle's manoeuvering thrusters could be seen as far as the asteroid belt.
 And even a puny ship using ion drive to thrust at a measly 1/1000 of a g could be spotted at one astronomical unit."
 [Detection in Space Warfare - There Ain't No Stealth In Space, Rocket Cat](https://www.projectrho.com/public_html/rocket/spacewardetect.php#nostealth)

+[^3]: An interesting simulation of missile to missile interception with latency "The simulation examines the effect of an accelerating target attributed to powered flight and aimpoint displacement caused by a shift in tracking point from the target plume to the payload when resolution occurs.
+The kill vehicle minimum requirements as indicated by the simulation include a lateral acceleration capability of four times the target acceleration and a guidance system yime constant that is less than one-tenth the estimated flight time."
+[KILL VEHICLE EFFECTIVENESS FOR BOOST PHASE
+INTERCEPTION OF BALLISTIC MISSILES by Bardanis (2004)](https://apps.dtic.mil/sti/tr/pdf/ADA424865.pdf)

+[^5]: There are published videos of the US made [Exoatmospheric Kill Vehicle (EKV)](https://en.wikipedia.org/wiki/Exoatmospheric_Kill_Vehicle), a space anti-missile missile, taking off and then hovering on Earth.
+This means that at minimum we already have missiles with greater than 10m/s^2 maneuvering acceleration.

+[^6]: We have built guided projectiles that can withstand on the order of 15,000 Gs along one axis for brief periods.
+"Using the Student's t-test, the average values shown in table 1 are consistent with the Excalibur environmental specification: 15800-g's set back, 4052-g's set forward, and 3962-g's balloting.
+However, since the maxima values are outside of the 99% range, the distribution of acceleration maxima is not a normal distribution."
+[Technical Report ARAET-TR-05008 - DESIGN ACCELERATIONS FOR THE ARMY'S EXCALIBUR PROJECTILE by J. A. Cordes, J. Vega, D. Carlucci, R. C. Chaplin](https://apps.dtic.mil/sti/tr/pdf/ADA435761.pdf)

+[^7]: Rocket Punk's equation only makes sense for reasonable values.
+For instance, given an mirror infinite size and the weakest possible laser power, it predicts such a laser would destroy an infinite number of missiles.
+This equation should be understood as a useful short hand that requires choosing values with care.